 Students select 14 credits of general electives to earn a Bachelor of Science Degree.
+Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.

 Marketing

 College of Business & Technology School of Business Bill Tibbetts, Dean